quasarframework/quasar-framework.org/source/guide/app-quasar.conf.js.md

 title: Configuring quasar.conf.js
 ---
-Quasar Starter Kit makes use of some awesome tools under the cover, like [Webpack](https://webpack.js.org/).
-Fortunately, the complexity of configuring the underlying tools is managed by Quasar CLI which does the heavy lifting for you.
-As a result, you don't even need to know Webpack in order to use Quasar.
+Quasar makes use of some awesome development tools under it's hood, like [Webpack](https://webpack.js.org/).
+One of the great things about Quasar is its handling of most of the complex configuration needed by the underlying tools for you.
+As a result, you don't even need to know Webpack or any of the other development tools in order to use Quasar.

 So what can you configure through `/quasar.conf.js`?
 * Quasar components, directives and plugins that you'll be using in your website/app.